hrldcpr/pcollections/README.md

 ```

 ### Building form source
-Tp build the project from source [clone the repository](https://github.com/pcollections/pcollections.git) and then run `./gradlew`
+To build the project from source [clone the repository](https://github.com/pcollections/pcollections.git) and then run `./gradlew`

 ### Related Work